JQIamo/analog-pi/README.md

 Analog PI controller with > 10MHz bandwidth.
 Design by Joe Tiamsuphat.

 For full documentation of the circuit, see the [manual](https://github.com/JQIamo/analog-pi/blob/master/pi/Documents/PI_Manual.pdf).
+Please read the manual very carefully, especially the section "Initial Calibration" at page 14.
+A wrong calibration could result in damaging the circuit's output stages.

 ## File description